gonzalonunez/docc-gpt/README.md

 }
 ```

-Depending on the model used, it is smart enough to document itself.
-An initial attempt used the `/edits` endpoint instead of `/completions` and `text-davinci-003`, and it was only smart enough to document the simpler code in `/Example`.
-That said, I'm sure we can improve both the quality of the comments and there may still be sufficiently complex code that DoccGPT is unable to handle–any and all help improving DoccGPT is very much welcome!
+Depending on the model used, it is smart enough to document long and complex Swift code.
+An initial attempt used the `/edits` endpoint instead of `/completions` and `text-davinci-003` but it was only smart enough to document the simpler code in `/Example` and would not make any changes to `/DoccGPT`.
+That said, I'm sure we can still improve both the quality of the comments.
+And there may still be sufficiently complex code that DoccGPT is unable to handle, I don't know.
+Any and all help improving DoccGPT is very much welcome!

 ## Basic usage